 Now there are school holidays to celebrate almost everything except sofa lint.
 Won’t be surprised if that makes the list in the near future.

-ChukLitl Premium Member 19 days ago
+ChukLitl Premium Member about 2 months ago

 I think it’s a day of remembrance for our dearly departed, then one for those only the dead remember.
 Use the true name to enrich your power.